crsndr/EBI-es2-op/README.md

 gem install github-markup
 ```

-This is an example of refer to another documenta internal on Github
+This is an example of refer to another document internal on Github

 See [Contributing](CONTRIBUTING.md).